Behavioral and Community Health Sciences

 Michelle Lawrence Bidwell holds a Master of Public Health from Louisiana State University Health Sciences Center and is currently a third-year doctoral student in Community Health Sciences.
 She has worked on several research and evaluation projects in the fields of cancer, pharmacology, nutrition, high risk youth, and corrections for organizations like the Louisiana Cancer and Prevention Program (LCP), Educational Testing Service (ETS), Gretna Police Department, LSU Health’s Pharmacology Department, The Moyer Foundation, and SMART CAFE.
 Michelle is a former member of the School of Public Health’s Research Committee and is the founding president of LSU Health’s Student Organization for the Advancement of Research (SOAR).
 Prior to attending LSU Health, Michelle graduated from Xavier University with a degree in psychology and a minor in chemistry.
 Michelle is currently the Director of Impact and Evaluation at Bastion Community of Resilience, a local non-profit community for military veterans and their families.
 Michelle’s research interests include substance abuse, military veterans’ health, and sustainable community programming.

-Brittany Coote is a second year Ph.D. student in the Department of Behavioral and Community Health Sciences under Dr. Henry Nuss.
+Brittany Coote is a third year Ph.D. student in the Department of Behavioral and Community Health Sciences under Dr. Henry Nuss.
 Her research interests are in the prevention of infant mortality and morbidity and mental health in underserved populations.
 Her public health experience spans from studying maternal and child health in the Gambia, West Africa to serving as a clinical research assistant on a research study that evaluates the effects of post-traumatic stress disorder syndrome in an American civilian population.
 Currently, her dissertation interests focus on creating appropriate interventions using mindfulness to reduce the incidence of low birth weight infants in high risk women experiencing depression.
 She earned her Master of Public Health degree in Health Management and Policy from Drexel University and Bachelor of Science degree in Community Health from the University of Maryland, College Park.

 Phillippi, S; Lindau, H; Leonardi, C.; Coote, B & Maus, B (2018, July).
 Interrupting determinants of abuse, substance misuse, and delinquency: A National OJJDP supported evaluation of an innovative early prevention group mentoring approach with at risk youth Poster session presented at the biennal meeting of the University of Maryland, Baltimore School of Social Work Training Institute in Washington, DC.